cde-ev/cdedb2/doc/source/Development_Workflows_Deployment.rst

   abort the push.
 If no such commits are present the push simply proceeds.
 The script accepts the parameter "-d" which enables the dry-run mode where no actual push happens.
+  The script also automatically creates a new release tag marked as "release/YYYY-MM-DD" and manually pushes to the "mirror" remote if it is set up.

   ::